dannyboy849/Full_YOLOv11_Tutorial/README.md

 Will be testing on Yolov11 soon - working on complicated installation.

 - Complicated installation completed!
-We now have an accuracy using simultaneous tracking-and-classication of 71.4%!
+We now have an accuracy using simultaneous tracking-and-classification of 71.4%!
 BUT, our tracking-THEN-classification acheived 87.5% accuracy!
 Hooray for StackExchange!